Are analysts optimistic about Nutrien Ltd.'s (NYSE:NTR) stock? - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 1.80, NTR has a forward annual dividend rate of 2.60.
-Against a Trailing Annual Dividend Yield of 2.30%, it implies a Forward Annual Dividend Yield of 2.34%.
-The stock’s 5-year Average Dividend Yield is 3.13.
-The current Payout Ratio is 10.10% for NTR, which recently paid a dividend on Jan 12, 2023 with an ex-dividend date of Sep 28, 2022.
+NTR’s forward annual dividend rate is 2.60, up from 1.80 a year ago.
+Against a Trailing Annual Dividend Yield of 2.34%, it implies a Forward Annual Dividend Yield of 2.44%.
+The stock’s 5-year Average Dividend Yield is 3.15.
+The current Payout Ratio is 10.00% for NTR, which recently paid a dividend on Jan 12, 2023 with an ex-dividend date of Dec 28, 2022.
 Stock splits for the company last occurred on Jan 01, 2018 when the company split stock in a 0:1 ratio.

 Earnings Estimates

-The firm’s stock currently is rated by 16 analysts.
-On average, analysts expect EPS of $4.07 for the current quarter, with a high estimate of $4.6 and a low estimate of $3.53, while EPS last year was $1.38.
-The consensus estimate for the next quarter is $3.96, with high estimates of $4.31 and low estimates of $3.37.
+Current recommendations for the stock of the company come from 16 analysts.
+On average, analysts expect EPS of $2.62 for the current quarter, with a high estimate of $2.95 and a low estimate of $2.26, while EPS last year was $2.47.
+The consensus estimate for the next quarter is $2.27, with high estimates of $2.77 and low estimates of $1.76.

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 10 analysts.
-It ranges from a high estimate of $9.48B to a low estimate of $8.22B.
-As of the current estimate, Nutrien Ltd.’s year-ago sales were $5.8B, an estimated increase of 51.30% from the year-ago figure.
-For the next quarter, 9 analysts are estimating revenue of $8.69B, an increase of 23.00% less than the figure of $51.30% in the same quarter last year.
-There is a high estimate of $9.18B for the next quarter, whereas the lowest estimate is $8.05B.
+9 analysts predict $7.44B in revenue for the current quarter.
+It ranges from a high estimate of $8.09B to a low estimate of $6.7B.
+As of the current estimate, Nutrien Ltd.’s year-ago sales were $7.07B, an estimated increase of 5.30% from the year-ago figure.
+For the next quarter, 6 analysts are estimating revenue of $7B, a decrease of -6.10% less than the figure of $5.30% in the same quarter last year.
+There is a high estimate of $7.6B for the next quarter, whereas the lowest estimate is $6.42B.